WhoCutTheCheese/Old-Boolean/README.md

 **Under no circumstances can you take Boolean's source code and use it for your own gain.**

 If you would like to use some of Boolean's code or features in your own bot **please** credit me.
-Thank you :D
+Thank you :D You may also fork Boolean, but credit me.